arepo90/rescue_relay/wiki.md

   - `timestamp`: Timestamp.
 Not actually used in the current implementation.
   - `ssrc`: Synchronization source identifier.
 Random number unique to each payload (same in all fragments).
 - `PayloadType`: Identifies the stream data types as a byte.
 Not actually used in the current implementation.
+- `SocketStruct`: A ROTAS channel.
+Contains the necessary flags, buffers, threads, and helpers to handle an independent two-way connection:
+  - `target_socket`: A pointer to `RTPStreamHandler` that handles the send and recv operations directly.
+  - `_thread`: Send and recv processing threads.
+  - `is_active`: Pause/Resume stream flag.
+  - `is_running`: Startup/Shutdown stream flag.

 The `scanPorts()` function runs once on program startup, and its behavior depends on the flag parameter status:
 - **Disabled (default)**: Assumes the data on `cam_ports` is valid and uses it to assemble `cam_info`.